-The first churches in Frisia between the river Vlie and the river Ems, were built around 900 in the terp villages Bolsward, Dokkum, Farmsum, Ferwerd, Garnwerd, Franeker, Holwerd, Leens, Leeuwarden, Loppersum, Winsum, Tzum and Usquert.
+The first churches in Frisia between the River Vlie and the River Ems, were built around 900 in the terp villages Bolsward, Dokkum, Farmsum, Ferwerd, Garnwerd, Franeker, Holwerd, Leens, Leeuwarden, Loppersum, Winsum, Tzum and Usquert.
 Some were built on existing terps ‘artificial dwelling mound‘, and for other churches a new terp was erected.

 The reason for the gap in time between the submission of gentes (i.e. non-Christian people) of Frisia by the populus (i.e. Christian people) of Francia, and the moment the first churches were built, had to do with the still ongoing resistance of their heathen neighbors the Saxons (see below).
 But also due to the fact the Franks made an alliance with Viking warlords during the second half of the ninth century, to let them govern Frisia.
 Parts of West Frisia (more precisely, regions Holland and Kennemerland, and most of the central river lands) were given in fief to the Viking warlords Rorik of Dorestad and to Godfrid Haraldsson the Sea-King.
+The latter in folklore known for his cruelty.
 Region Ostfriesland was given in fief to Viking warlord Harald Klak.
 Leaving Mid Frisia, current provinces Friesland and Groningen, stuck in the middle.
 It meant the conversion of most of Frisia came to a halt in practice.
 Only after these elegant dukes annex warlords were gone, Christianization of the Frisians could resume or repeated.
 It is sometimes called the period of the second conversion, or the depth-conversion by historians.
 It was e.g. bishop Adalbold of Utrecht who complained at the beginning of the eleventh century that the Frisians in the coastal areas criticized Christendom, and nearly nobody appeared during Easter to receive communion.
 Also, in the eleventh century, archbishop Unwan of Hamburg-Bremen was compelled to cut down holy hedges at the tidal marshlands, which were still being worshiped, apparently.
-The Christanization process in the Netherlands started around 600 and lasted until the early-thirteenth century, before the Christian message became truly internalised (Groenewoudt, et al, 2016).
+In sum, the Christanization process in the Netherlands started around 600 and lasted until the early-thirteenth century, before the Christian message became truly internalized (Groenewoudt, et al, 2016).

 Present-day province Zeeland, part of West Frisia too, was ruled by Vikings as well.
 This was more a free enterprise.
-Especially the island the Walcheren.
+Especially island the Walcheren.
 Read our blog post Island the Walcheren: once Sodom and Gomorrah of the North Sea.
 Here too, the mid-eleventh Passio Friderici notes that the people of Zeeland were stil prone to paganism.

 Regarding the third observation, that no texts have been preserved of Bernlef, leads to another controversial topic, namely the Bernlefgate.
 This serious gate started in the ’60s of the last century and, no kidding, is still going on.
 Frisian (i.e. modern province Friesland) scholars suggest that the monumental Old Saxon manuscript Heliand (meaning Healer or Savior) of which the author is unknown, was actually written by Bernlef.
 It are Van Weringh, Veenbaas and Quispel who make the “revolutionary claim” (Porck, 2017) Bernlef is the author of the Heliand.